lauramwall/Backspace-Website-Example/README.md

 # Backspace Website Example (https://lauramwall.github.io/Backspace-Website-Example/)

 A small project using the Skeleton UI Kit framework.
-This project uses less than 150 lines of HTML.
+This project uses less than 150 lines of HTML and ~200 lines of CSS.

 # Technologies Used